Gateway Church (Texas): Campuses

 In 2008, the church began work on a new main campus located along State Highway 114.
 The project included a 4,000-seat sanctuary.
 It opened on November 13, 2010.
 Mark Jobe, father of contemporary Christian singer Kari Jobe, serves as the Campus Pastor.

 In early 2019, Gateway Church announced it was starting a ministry inside the Coffield Unit, the largest prison in the Texas Department of Criminal Justice.
 It is open to minimum security inmates (and, with special permission, medium security inmates) but all inmates may obtain church materials.
-The church also ministers at the Estes Unit outside of Venus.
-Stephen Wilson, an ex-offender who earned his masters from Liberty University and has ministered in prisons previously, serves as the leader of both of these prison efforts.
-The church uses the term 'campus' in describing each prison outreach program.

 Ministries

 The King's University at Gateway

 The King's University was founded in 1997 by Jack W. Hayford. in Van Nuys, California.
 In September 2012, The King's University at Gateway was launched.
 The school offers full accredited undergraduate, master's, and a doctorate degree.